hashicorp/design-system/website/docs/components/side-nav/partials/code/component-api.md

 ### SideNav::List

-The `SideNav::List` component is used to wrap and contain the `SideNav::List::Title`, `SideNav::List::Link`, `SideNav::List::BackLink` and `SideNav::List::Item` components, exposed as yielde contextual components.
+The `SideNav::List` component is used to wrap and contain the `SideNav::List::Title`, `SideNav::List::Link`, `SideNav::List::BackLink` and `SideNav::List::Item` components, exposed as yielded contextual components.

 <Doc::ComponentApi as |C|>
   <C.Property @name="<[L].ExtraBefore>" @type="yielded component">